mendixlabs/progress-circle/README.md

-# ProgressCircle
+# Progress Circle
-Displays a circular progress bar.
+Displays a progress circle.

 ## Features
-* Shows the percentage (from 0 to 100) based on the progress value and the maximum progress value
+* Show the percentage based on the progress value and the maximum progress value
-* Animates on load
+* Animate on load and on update

 ## Dependencies
 Mendix 6.